gamozolabs/gamozolabs.github.io/_posts/2018-10-14-vectorized_emulation.markdown

 # Future blogs

+- Description of the IL used, as it's got some specific designs for vectorized emulation

-Internal details of the MMU implementation
+- Internal details of the MMU implementation

-Showing the power of differential coverage by looking a real example of fuzzing an HTTP parser and having a byte flipper quickly (under 5 seconds) find the basic "VERB <path> HTTP/number.number\r\n".
+- Showing the power of differential coverage by looking a real example of fuzzing an HTTP parser and having a byte flipper quickly (under 5 seconds) find the basic "VERB <path> HTTP/number.number\r\n".
 No magic, no `strings` feedback, no static analysis.
 Just a useless fuzzer with strong harnessing.

+- Talk about the new IL which handles graphs and can do cross-block optimizations

-Showing better branch divergence handling via post-dominator analysis and stepping VMs until they sync up at a known future merge point
+- Showing better branch divergence handling via post-dominator analysis and stepping VMs until they sync up at a known future merge point

 [gamozo]: https://twitter.com/gamozolabs
 [falkervisor]: https://github.com/gamozolabs/falkervisor_grilled_cheese